Factoring Linear Differential Operators in Positive Characteristic by means of Solving a Norm Equation: Introduction

-it can be shown that $-\frac{b_{m-1}}{m}$ is a solution to the $p$-Riccati equation relative to $N$.\\ This method can only be used if one already knows a nontrivial divisor of $N(\partial^p)$.
+it can be shown that $-\frac{b_{m-1}}{m}$ is a solution to the $p$-Riccati equation relative to $N$.
+As previously stated, this method can only be used if one already knows a nontrivial divisor of $N(\partial^p)$.
 In particular if nothing else is known it cannot be used as an irreducibility test for $N(\partial^p)$.
 Furthermore, computing the greatest common divisor of $L$ with an operator of order $p$ yields an operator whose coefficients are of linear ``size'' in $p$.
 Thus the solution to the $p$-Riccati equation that this method returns has linear size in $p$ as well.
+This size dependency on $p$ spreads to the corresponding factors of $N(\partial^p)$.\\

+In the case where $N$ is a polynomial of degree $1$, an algorithm to solve the $p$-Riccati equation was proposed~\cite[§13.2.1]{PuSi03} which does not have those drawbacks.
+In that setting, the $p$-Riccati equation can be written as with $g\in\Fbb_p(x)$.
+This method consists in showing that if rational solutions exists then one of them has the same denominator as $g$ and a numerator of degree at most the maximum of the degrees of the numerator and the denominator of $g$.
+Finding this solution is now an easy task since the map $f\mapsto\frac{\ud^{p-1}}{\ud x^{p-1}} f+f^p$ is $\Fbb_p$-linear.
+This method returns a solution of degree polynomial (in fact linear here) in that of $g$ and a naive computational approach outputs the result in polynomial time in the degree of $g$ and linear time in $p$.

+Since then, works around the factorisation of differential operators in positive characteristic have mostly shied away from the prospect of solving the $p$-Riccati equation in order to finish the factorisation.
+In~\cite{Cluzeau03}, Thomas Cluzeau adapted van der Put's {isotypical decomposition} algorithm to the case of differential systems of the form $Y'=AY$ where $A\in M_n(\Fbb_q(x)$, with $q$ being a power of $p$.
+To further the factorisation, Cluzeau suggested applying a similar process to other endomorphism of the system $Y'=AY$ (the set of which constitutes a ring called the \emph{Eigenring}.
+While this method usually works well in characteristic $0$, later experiences have shown that this method may not be as efficient in positive characteristic due to the difference in nature of the constant field ($\Cbb$ for systems with coefficients in $\Cbb(x)$ which is algebraically closed, and $\Fbb_q(x^p)$ for systems with coefficients in $\Fbb_q(x)$ which is not).

+In 2003~\cite{GiZh03}, Mark Giesbrecht and Yang Zhang studied the factorisation of Ore polynomials (of which differential operators are a specific case) in positive characteristic.
+In their paper, the authors establish a direct connection between nontrivial factors of a given Ore polynomial and nontrivial zero divisors of the Eigenring.
+However, later work~\cite{GoTLoNa15,GoTLoNa19} showed that computing zero divisors was not always easy, for example when the Eigenring is a simple Artinian ring, which is precisely the case when factoring central operators.

 The case of the factorisation of central operators of the form $N(\partial^p)$ has been ignored by the previous works on factorisation.
-However, this case is highly nontrivial as we will see.
+However, this case is highly nontrivial as we will see, and was until now the last missing piece for a complete factorization algorithm of linear differential operators in positive characteristic.